AI6-Bangalore-Chapter/2018-cycle-2/Sessions/Session 0/readme.md

 The first session of AI Saturdays (cycle 2) was held at NVIDIA Complex, Bangalore on 4th August 2018.
-It had lots of healthy interactions and enthusiastic discussions.
+It was basically a meet and greet session and had lots of healthy interactions and enthusiastic discussions.

 The jupyter notebooks in the session 1 folder are useful introductory material.